yaoyao-liu/minimal-light/README.md

 ```
 .
 ├── _includes
-|   ├── publications.md          # the Markdown files for publications
+|   ├── publications.md          # the Markdown file for publications
-|   └── services.md              # the Markdown files for services
+|   └── services.md              # the Markdown file for services
 ├── _layouts
 |   └── homepage.html            #  the html template for the homepage
 ├── _sass